 Executive Director, Newark Emergency Services – her passion and lifelong goal is to help disenfranchised individuals and families increase their quality of life through a variety of support services.
-During her years of experience working in the field of Human and Social Services, Diane has started and directed multiple programs aimed at ending homelessness, the working poor, pregnant and parenting teens, and victims of domestic violence.
-She currently directs several programs and start-up efforts, is responsible for overall agency direction, fundraising, advocacy and managing external relationships and collaborations.
+Diane has started and directed multiple programs aimed at ending homelessness and providing vital support services for the working poor, pregnant and parenting teens, and victims of domestic violence.
+She currently directs several programs and start-up efforts are responsible for overall agency direction, fundraising, advocacy and managing external relationships and collaborations.
 She holds a Master’s Degree in Human Services Administration.
 One of Diane’s major focuses is on supporting and building community-based programs and collaboration that can be offered to a broad spectrum of individuals and families.
 Her major role is strategic planning, program development, and community outreach.

 Human Resource Administrator, is responsible for maintaining and enhancing the organization's human resources department by planning, implementing, and evaluating employee relations and human resources policies, programs, and practices.
 She has a firm belief that managers should be “Servant Leaders”, and exemplifies this leadership style.
 Prior to accepting this position, she served as the Training Manager at Vital Signs Devices in Totowa, NJ.
 She also worked as a Human Resources administrator at the corporate offices of Verizon in Basking Ridge, NJ.
 Earsala brings her expertise and a proven track record of success in Human Resources, which will be invaluable in meeting the departmental goals and objectives.

 The NESF SAIF Program Director, Markisha Deville, is no stranger to the field of Human Services having spent 20 plus years doing community inclusion, integrating families, bridging the gap between families and their community resources.